Searching and viewing CIs and relationships in CMDB Explorer

 Specify the depth of the CI hierarchy to be displayed in the CMDB Explorer.

 Specify the number at which you want to be alerted about the volume of CIs that will be displayed in the CMDB Explorer.

 Specify the maximum limit for the number of CIs to be displayed in the CMDB Explorer.

-An "i" iconthat is available next to a parameter name, contains a tooltip about the parameter usage.
-This tooltip provides more details about the parameter before setting its value.
+An "i" iconthat is available next to a parameter name, contains a tool-tip about the parameter usage.
+This tool-tip provides you more details about the parameter before setting its value.

 To view the changes after you change the default configurations, refresh the browser or open the tab in a private browsing session.